Cartoon-KAPOW!

 The ‘yet’ is important.
 Because it’s my presumption that most black hat SEO techniques probably started out as grey.

-My advice with any SEO technique is to always do what seems fair, right and doesn’t seem like a ‘get to the top of Google quick’ scheme.
-SEO is a bit like the hare and the tortoise — slow and steady always wins the day.
+My advice with any SEO technique is to always do what seems fair, right and doesn’t seem like a ‘get-to-the-top-of-Google-quick’ scheme.

 Headings